Trina0224/3chatbots/README.md

 ## To Do
 1. Control the talking sequence.
 2. Clean codes.
-3. Provide personality to each of the bot.
+3. Provide personality to each of the bots.
+Need to work on Claude.
 4. Can support markdown format.
 5. Can upload picutre.
 6. Can support hyperlink.